shaq31415926/telegram_bot/README.md

 For the pupose of the workshop you could also sign up for a Cloud IDE: https://codeanywhere.com/

-4. If you are using codeanywhere, create a new connection, give it a funky name and select one of the Python stacks.
+4. If you are using codeanywhere, create a new container, give it a funky name and select one of the Python stacks.
 Otherwise skip this step.

 5. Open the terminal to clone the repo and go into the cloned directory: